mayaanne/foundations/sprint-5/js-minesweeper.md

 4. Further down in the file you'll see the function `countSurroundingMines`.
 Your job is to define it so it returns the number of cells around the current cell that have the isMine property set to true.

-    - Getting the cells that surround the current cell is pretty tricky, so we've provided a helper function: `lib.getSurroundingCells`.
+    - Getting the cells that surround the current cell is pretty tricky, so we've provided a helper function:2 `lib.getSurroundingCells`.
 Read the comments above `countSurroundingMines` for more clues.

         - To be clear, you don't need to write `lib.getSurroundingCells`... you can just start using it!